Personal Health Device Implementation Guide

 This measurement indicates that the glucose concentration measurement was taken after a meal.

-Measurement values that fall into this category are mapped to an Observation following the Phd Bits Enumeration Observation profile.
-An Observation following this profile is indicated by an Observation.meta.profile entry containing "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdBitsEnumerationObservation".
+Measurement values of this type are mapped to an Observation following the Phd Bits Enumeration Observation profile.

 Each event or state is reported in a component element.
 The Observation.component.code will be the ASN1ToHL7 code indicating what the state or event is.
-The value of the state or event will be in an Observation.component.valueCodeableConcept entry using the V2 binary code system.
+The value of the state or event will be a Boolean value.
 It should be noted that 'state' values must be reported for either state.
 It is as important to know whether the door is opened or closed.
 Events are only required to be reported when they happen.

 Implementers should not make any assumption about the state assignment.
-For example, to assume that 'something opened' is signified by a "Y" can lead to misinterpretation.
-The monitor specification may have been designed with the idea that everything closed was the desired state and signified it with "Y".
+For example, to assume that 'something opened' is signified by a true can lead to misinterpretation.
+The monitor specification may have been designed with the idea that everything closed was the desired state and signified it with true.
 The ASN1ToHL7 code system will have the assignment and readers will need to examine it.

-In future PHD versions the PHD will be able to indicate that is does not support certain state or event flags in a given measurement report.
-This situation is expressed by replacing the Observation.component.valueCodeableConcept element with an Observation.component.dataAbentReason element with reason "unsupported".
+PHD can indicate that is does not support certain state or event flags in a given measurement report.
+This situation is expressed by replacing the Observation.component.valueCodeableConcept element with an Observation.component.dataAbsentReason element with reason "unsupported".
 Currently there are no market PHDs that support this feature.

 Each Observation.component entry will have the following: